 - Development exempted from s7.11 contributions or s7.12 levies by way of a direction made by the Minister for Planning.
-Copies of the current directions are available to download from the Department of Planning, Industry and Environment website. - Development for the purposes of infrastructure funded by s7.11 contributions or s7.12 levies. - Affordable housing dwellings delivered through the Canada Bay Affordable Housing Contribution Scheme.
+Copies of the current directions are available to download from the Department of Planning, Housing and Infrastructure website. - Development for the purposes of infrastructure funded by s7.11 contributions or s7.12 levies. - Affordable housing dwellings delivered through the Canada Bay Affordable Housing Contributions Scheme. - Residential care facilities.